kellman/LearnedDesignFPM/README.md

 [2] **Michael Kellman**, Emrah Bostan, Nicole Repina, Laura Waller. _"Physics-based Learned Design: Optimized Coded-Illumination for Quantitative Phase Imaging."_ Transactions on Computational Imaging.
 IEEE, 2019.

-If you found this library/demonstration useful for your research, please consider citing this work and checking out my other [research](https://people.eecs.berkeley.edu/~kellman/)
+If you found this library/demonstration useful for your research, please consider citing this work and checking out my other [research]:

 ```
 @article{kellman2019data,